New Doctor Who trailer shows Jodie Whittaker fully in charge

-As the new season of Doctor Who approaches, we got a look at a new trailer featuring Jodie Whittaker in the decades-old role of The Doctor.
+As the new season of Doctor Who approaches, we got a fresh trailer on Thursday featuring Jodie Whittaker in the decades-old role of The Doctor.

-There's a lot of running-- through spaceships, across presumably alien planets.
+There's a lot of running through spaceships and across presumably alien planets.
 There's a smattering of laser fire and explosions for good measure.
 It's all tracked to the song "Glorious" by Macklemore featuring Skylar Grey.

 Above all though, we got a unanimous declaration from the Doctor's companions that she's the one in charge.